Atlanta, GA Car Accident Lawyers

 Why should I hire an attorney after a car accident and how much does it cost to speak with an attorney about my options after being injured?

 There are many reasons to hire the reputable, experienced attorneys at Van Sant Law to assist you in every step in the process following a car accident.
-And, you have nothing to lose by meeting with our attorneys and legal team to discuss your case.
+And, you have nothing to lose by meeting with our car accident attorneys and legal team to discuss your case.
 Our consultations are free.
 Contact our firm today to schedule a complimentary consultation to discuss how we can help you get the compensation that you deserve.

 For a thorough and comprehensive guide to the car accident claims process, please review our Georgia Car Accident Guide written by the attorneys here at Van Sant Law to help our clients and the general public.

 Please refer to our other Georgia Car Accident pages for important and helpful information:

 - Car Accident Insurance Claims

 - Types of Car Accidents

 - Types of Auto Accidents

 - Roll-over Car Accidents

 - Forms of Negligence Involved in Car Accidents